Learn More About FinTech Bootcamps & in New Jersey

 Machine Learning Engineer

 A Machine Learning Engineer designs algorithms for machine learning models, which let machines function without human assistance.
-One specialization for this role is in FinTech, where they work with financial data.
+One specialization for this role is in FinTech, where Machine Learning Engineers work with financial data.
 A Machine Learning Engineer is skilled in math, programming, data science, and problem-solving.
 According to Indeed, the average annual salary for a Machine Learning Engineer in New Jersey is $153,000.

 Noble Desktop also offers a Financial Modelling Bootcamp, which covers finance and accounting concepts.
 In this multi-day course, you’ll also build a comprehensive discounted cash flow model in Excel, based on a real company.
 Students who want to take this class should have intermediate-level proficiency in Excel.
 For students who need to learn Excel first, Noble also offers several different Excel classes, including an Excel Bootcamp.